halt23/halt23.github.io/about.md

 Calamares aims to be easy, usable, beautiful, pragmatic, inclusive and distribution-agnostic.

-Calamares includes an advanced partitioning feature, with support for both manual partitioning operations and automated operations such as replacing an existing operating system in-place.
+Calamares includes an advanced partitioning feature, with support for both manual and automated partitioning operations.
+It is the first installer with an automated "Replace Partition" option, which makes it easy to reuse a partition over and over for distribution testing.

 Got a Linux distribution but no system installer?
 [Grab Calamares](https://github.com/calamares/calamares), mix and match any number of [Calamares modules](https://github.com/calamares/calamares/tree/master/src/modules) (or write your own in Python or C++), throw together some [branding](https://github.com/calamares/calamares/tree/master/src/branding), package it up and you are ready to ship!